Think your office job is relatively safe? Think again. Working at a desk can lead to all sorts of health problems. Here are seven common ones

 Your computer screen might damage your eyesight

-If you find yourself getting headaches in work, it could be down to eye strain.
-Remember to regularly look away from your screen towards something in the distance; be it out the window or at the water cooler.
+If you find yourself getting headaches at work, it could be down to eye strain.
+Remember to regularly look away from your screen towards something in the distance, be it out the window or at the water cooler.
 It’ll give your eye muscles a chance to relax before getting back to work.

-Specsavers says headaches from eye strain are often caused by excessive sunlight coming in through the window or by overhead fluorescent lights; use curtains or blinds and reduce the lighting where possible.
+Specsavers says headaches from eye strain are often caused by excessive sunlight coming in through the window or by overhead fluorescent lights.
+With that in mind, use curtains or blinds and reduce the lighting where possible.

 Feature photo: Energepic via Pexels

 Read more: 11 things you'll understand if you've ever worked in an office

 Read more: How to stand out in the office when you're an introvert

 Read more: How being a single parent led me to find my dream job